CSchoel/hh-modelica/docs/src/index.md

     This documentation is work in progress.
     Currently, the extension of Documenter.jl in my package [MoST.jl](https://github.com/THM-MoTE/ModelicaScriptingTools.jl) is still experimental.
-    As the package evolves further, this documentation will increase in readabilty.
+    As the package evolves further, this documentation will increase in readability.

 ## Full modular model